 Students can sign up for the PA Program any time prior to graduation, but normally students are encouraged to enroll before the end of the their sophomore year.
-To enroll, students should meet with Dr. Hudson to tailor their participation in the program to fit with their other academic goals.
-Dr. Hudson is available to provide graduate school counseling and suggest resources for exploring various post-graduation opportunities.
+To enroll, students should meet with Dr. Myers to tailor their participation in the program to fit with their other academic goals.
+Dr. Myers is available to provide graduate school counseling and suggest resources for exploring various post-graduation opportunities.

 The Public Administration Program consists of four core courses and four additional courses.

 PSC 318 – American Public Policy